-Table 5-4 lists other files that the Introductory sample application uses.
+Table 5-3 lists other files that the Introductory sample application uses.

-Table 5-4 Other Files the Introductory Sample Application Uses
+Table 5-3 Other Files the Introductory Sample Application Uses

-File Description The following files are located in the common directory. common.nt Makefile symbols for Microsoft Windows NT systems. common.mk Makefile symbols for UNIX systems. introductory.inc Makefile for administrative targets. ex.h Utilities to print exceptions.
+File Description The following files are located in the common directory. common.nt Makefile symbols for Microsoft Windows systems. common.mk Makefile symbols for UNIX systems. introductory.inc Makefile for administrative targets. ex.h Utilities to print exceptions.
 (For C++ only.) client_ex.h Client utilities to handle exceptions.
 (For C++ only.)
-ShutdownManager.java Class to help the main and the servant in the Notification Service Java samples coordinate shutting down the server.
-Note: This file is needed for the Java application only.
 The following files are located in the \tuxdir\include directory.
 CosEventComm.idl The OMG IDL code that declares the CosEventComm module.
 CosNotification.idl The OMG IDL code that declares the CosNotification module.
 CosNotifyComm.idl The OMG IDL code that declares the CosNotifyComm module.

+Table 5-3 Other Files the Introductory Sample Application Uses (Continued)

-Tobj_Events.idl The OMG IDL code that declares the Tobj_Events module.
+File Description Tobj_Events.idl The OMG IDL code that declares the Tobj_Events module.
 Tobj_SimpleEvents.idl The OMG IDL code that declares the Tobj_SimpleEvents module.
 Note: This file is needed only for the application that was developed using BEA Simple Events API.

-Table 5-4 Other Files the Introductory Sample Application Uses (Continued)

-File Description The following files are needed only for the application that was developed using CosNotification Service API.
-CosEventChannelAdmin.idl The OMG IDL code that declares the CosEventChannelAdmin module.
+The following files are needed only CosNotification Service API. for the application that was developed using CosEventChannelAdmin.idl The OMG IDL code that declares the CosEventChannelAdmin module.
 CosNotifyFilter.idl The OMG IDL code that declares the CosNotifyFilter module.
 CosNotifyChannelAdmin.idl The OMG IDL code that declares the CosNotifyChannelAdmin module.
 Tobj_Notification.idl The OMG IDL code that declares the Tobj_Notification module.